 Sometimes the observation targets also include faint objects like nebulae and star clusters.
 We choose relatively easy to observe celestial objects, but in truth they look paler than what is seen in photos.

-First, in a lecture room there is a simple explanation in Japanese about that night’s observational targets.
 The explanation is given by undergraduate or graduate students conducting research in astronomy.
 They work hard to come up with new material for each time.
 Please enjoy it.

 In the case of rain or bad weather, astronomical observations can’t be conducted.